visforvali/eng201-oer/_pages/assignments.md

 # High-Stakes Writing 🏗️

 > ##### Attention!
-> Make sure to review the instructions for each phase before and while you draft and revise.
+> Make sure to review the instructions for each unit before and while you draft and revise.
 {: .block-danger }

 You'll write a semester-long qualitative research paper in this class.
-This is a longform research paper divided into 3 "parts" or "phases" for ease of drafting and revising over the semester.
-You'll write 2 drafts in each phase.
+This is a longform research paper divided into 3 units for ease of drafting and revising over the semester.
+You'll write 2 drafts in each unit.
 While your drafts don't have to be polished until the final submission, I recommend you submit a draft that's as complete as possible &mdash; my feedback is more useful when there's more for me to review.

-Each phase includes 2 drafts:
+Each unit includes 2 drafts:

 - Draft 1 is an ungraded rough draft, where you begin describing, explaining, and organizing your raw thoughts and data.
 In addition to whatever the assignment asks for, these first drafts can contain notes to yourself, questions for me, copy-pasted secondary or primary data from your "Research Dump" file, or "[I know something goes here but I don’t know what yet]" placeholders &mdash; features of a rough draft.
 - Draft 2 is a more complete, revised version of Draft 1, with a short (~250-500) reflection about your writing process and decisions you made while writing.
 Since you'll be working on this paper all semester, it's OK if it's rough until the final submission.
 As you read and think over the semester, parts of your paper may change, sometimes drastically, and that's OK too!
-- The final, full project (Phase 3 Draft 2) should be cleared of features of a rough draft.
+- The final draft should be cleared of features of a rough draft.

-The 3 phases of the qualitative research project are as follows:
+The 3 units of the qualitative research project are as follows:

-- Phase 1: Introducing Your Study
+- Unit 1: Introducing Your Study
-- Phase 2: Conducting Secondary and Primary Research
+- Unit 2: Conducting Secondary and Primary Research
-- Phase 3: Organizing, Analyzing, and Presenting Data
+- Unit 3: Organizing, Analyzing, and Presenting Data

-The subheadings you'll use to organize your paper, and the phases in which you'll draft them, are as follows:
+The sections you'll use to organize your paper, and the drafts/units in which you'll work on each section, are as follows:

-- Research Introduction (Phase 1)
+- Draft 1 - Research Introduction (Unit 1)
-- Literature Review (Phase 2)
+- Draft 2 - Literature Review (Unit 2)
-- Discussion, i.e. your primary research data from interviews or vlog analysis (Phase 3)
+- Draft 3 - Discussion, i.e. your primary research data from interviews or vlog analysis (Unit 3)
-- Conclusion (Phase 3)
+- Draft 4 - Conclusion (Unit 3)
-- Works Cited (Phase 3)
+- Draft 5 - Works Cited (Unit 3)

 As you draft, you'll add each section to the same document.
 The final draft will include each of these sections, with these subheadings, in the order listed above.

-### Phase 1: Introducing Your Study
+### Unit 1: Introducing Your Study

 **Length**: ~300 words

-Phase 1 has 2 sections, titled *Research Introduction.*
+Unit 1 has 1 section, titled *Research Introduction.*

 Before beginning any research, the writer first needs to establish a connection to this work.
 Of course, introductions are about audiences as well, as they function as an opportunity to explain to readers the trajectory of their work, its focus, and the research’s value to readers.